gorcajo/spotify-dude/README.md

 The installation process is not friendly at all by now :(

-1. Create a new app in your Spotify Developer Console: https://beta.developer.spotify.com/dashboard

-2. Get your Client ID and Client Secret from the app you just created.

-3. Get the refresh token following the instructions in `file:///opt/spotify-dude/tools/tokensgetter.html` with your browser.

-4. Clone the repo into `/opt`:
+1. Clone the repo into `/opt`:
 ```
 git clone https://github.com/gorcajo/spotify-dude.git /opt/spotify-dude
 ```

-5. Copy the conf file template into the real conf file:
+2. Copy the conf file template into the real conf file:
 ```
 cp /opt/spotify-dude/data/dude.conf.template /opt/spotify-dude/data/dude.conf
 ```

+3. Create a new app in your Spotify Developer Console: https://beta.developer.spotify.com/dashboard

+4. Get your Client ID and Client Secret from the app you just created.

+5. Get the refresh token following the instructions in `file:///opt/spotify-dude/tools/tokensgetter.html` with your browser.

-6. Fill out the conf file (see steps 1 thru 3):
+6. Fill out the conf file (see steps 3 thru 5):
 ```
 vim /opt/spotify-dude/data/dude.conf
 ```